 14. Collect direct feedback with easy-to-answer questions on survey pop ups

 To get instant feedback from visitors the easy way, make survey pop ups!
 You can also consider yes/no forms, making it easier for customers.

 15. Make it easy for visitors to share your content on social media

-Social popups and widgets are a great way to seamlessly share your website content to other channels such as social media.
-Through social popups, you can also generate more page likes and followers, which is essential in growing your brand reach across all platforms.
+Social popups and widgets are a great way to seamlessly transfer your website content to other channels, such as social media.
+You can generate more page likes and followers through social popups, which is essential in growing your brand reach across all platforms.

 16. Let shoppers save discount codes for later use by asking for their email address

 Some online visitors love to shop but don’t buy right away.
 Give them an exclusive premium using discount popups so you’d be reasonably assured that they will purchase later.